CodeYourFuture/curriculum/content/js3/blocks/one-to-one/index.md

    C[datum2] == createFilmCard(datum2) ==> D[UI component 2]
 ```

-To create an array of card components, we can iterate through the film data using the `for...of` loop:
+To create an array of card components, we can iterate through the film data using a `for...of` loop:

 ```js
 const films = [